Execut3/CTF/Held-CTF/APA/2015/maze/README.md

 ##Maze-Solution

-This challenge is created by using of django/python.
+This challenge is created by django/python and is a combination of Http-Method, Request tampering and programming.

+not ready yet.